 Financial Aid for Graduate Programs

 Due to the many outstanding applications we receive, the demand for financial aid always exceeds available funds.
 Applicants are strongly encouraged to seek public and private outside funding, and to contact their home governments and employers, as well as the U.S. Embassy or Consulate, to seek advice and sponsorship for study abroad.
-Students admitted to our program often secure outside funding, receiving financial support from employers (law firms, companies, government agencies, and universities); from government and private scholarships such as Fulbright, Muskie, Amideast, DAAD, BAEF, SOROS, and Rotary; and from loan programs in their home countries.
+Students admitted to our program often secure outside funding, receiving financial support from employers (law firms, companies, government agencies, and universities), from government and private scholarship organizations, and from loan programs in their home countries.
+Please refer to the suggestions at the bottom of this page for more details.

 Employment during the academic year is strongly discouraged.